 On the desktop there is a power shell script that assists in programming the ignition-sense.
+DO NOT RUN THIS SCRIPT UNTIL ALL ACS COMPONANTS HAVE FINISHED LOADING.
+Otherwise you will see an error when running the script.

 - Right-click and Run as Administrator - Follow the system prompts - Enter the number of minutes you want the server to stay on after the vehicle has been shut off. - At this time, it is recommended to let the server run for 2.5 3hrs after the vehicle has turned off to give the vehicle enough time to transfer recordings based upon a law enforcement shift.
-Please adjust based upon your own network capabilities. - Enter the number of seconds the server should be delayed for start-up once ignition has been turned on. - The recommended time is 10 secs and this is the default setting.
+Please adjust based upon your own network capabilities.

+- Enter the number of seconds the server should be delayed for start-up once ignition has been turned on. - The recommended time is 10 secs and this is the default setting.
 This setting will ensure that the server boots on after the vehicles initial power surge when the vehicle is turned on.
-When ignition is applied a vehicle can see a short voltage drop which could result in the server not booting properly. - o Activate ignition-sense. - Enter a Y for yes. - Activate low-power mode.
+When ignition is applied a vehicle can see a short voltage drop which could result in the server not booting properly. - Activate ignition-sense. - Enter a Y for yes. - o Activate low-power mode.
 This reduces idle power consumption. - Enter a Y for yes. - The hard-off-timer will be automatically set for 1hr after the ignition timer sequence has finished. - Once you run this script, the ignition sense will be enabled, and the nonrequired components of AXIS Camera Station will be removed. - For example: AXIS Camera Station Cloud, Secure Entry, Smart Search, System Health Monitoring, and Vehicle Data will all be removed.
 This will make AXIS Camera Station boot up faster when the vehicle turns on. - At this point you need to REMOVE POWER from the server and allow it to restart.
 Keep the power removed for at least 10secs.
 Re-apply power.
 This will allow ignition sense to take over and the Auto Ignition and Watchdog lights on the server will now be on.